Info

 https://youtube.com/gruesomemagazine

-At the time of this writing, Luther the Geek is available for streaming from Peacock, Tubi, Crackle, and Amazon PPV.
-It is also available on physical media in Blu-ray from Vinegar Syndrome.
+At the time of this writing, Inferno (1980) is available to stream from Kanopy, PlutoTV, Roku, Mubi, and Prime.
+It’s also available on physical media as a Blu-ray formatted disc from Blue Underground.

 Every two weeks, Gruesome Magazine’s Decades of Horror 1980s podcast will cover another horror film from the 1980s.
-The next episode’s film, chosen by Jeff, will be Alligator (1989), directed by Lewis Teague, written by John Sayles, and starring Robert Forster.
-Remember, PLEASE DO NOT FLUSH REPTILES DOWN THE TOILET!
+The next episode’s film, chosen by Crystal, will be Twilight Zone: The Movie (1983)!
+It’s four segments and the wraparound are directed by Joe Dante, George Miller, Stephen Spielberg, and John Landis.
+The film also comes enveloped in tragedy and controversy.
+This one should be… interesting.

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans – so leave them a message or comment on the Gruesome Magazine Youtube channel, on the Gruesome Magazine website, or email the Decades of Horror 1980s podcast hosts at feedback@gruesomemagazine.com.